urbanjost/M_match/README.md

     >           -  specifies a range of characters in a set of characters.
     >           ^  negates the set if the first character inside a set of characters.

-This code functions, but a more complete (bye todays' expectations) pure-Fortran implementation is planned.
+This code functions, but a more complete (by todays' expectations) pure-Fortran implementation is planned.

 It is hoped this particular module will be useful primarily because it